 In the beginning, the only event shot was Walk and Draw Level with Blanks, where competitors walked toward one another and reacted to a signal light in the middle.
 They started approximately 110 feet apart.
 The difficult skill was to react to the signal light, draw and fire your gun while walking toward your opponent — and shoot a level shot before your competitor did.
 There were hand judges to make sure shooters did not touch the gun prior to the draw.
 At that time, the gun hand had to be at least six inches from the gun.
 There were also three level judges for each shooter, to determine if the shot was level enough to hit a man between the knees and neck.

 Bob was used to thumbing the single action with live ammunition, which was slower than the fanning style used by the fastest competitors.
-He immediately began practicing and developing his own style of draw, shooting thousands of rounds with blank ammunition every week.
+He immediately began practicing and developed his own fanning style of draw, shooting thousands of rounds with blank ammunition every week.
 By 1961 Bob Munden was winning just about every shoot he entered, and eventually set 18 world records, including Fastest Time in Walk and Draw Level at .15 hundredths of a second using a .45 caliber stock-weight Colt.

 Solo, Bob began entertaining with guns at age 20.